vatis-project/website/docs/client/atis-configuration/contractions.markdown

 ## Deleting Contraction
 1. Select the contraction from the table.
 2. Click the **Delete** button to remove the contraction.
 This action is irreversable.

+## Using Contractions

+To include a contraction, type the @ symbol, followed by the contraction variable name.
+As you type, an autocomplete popup menu will display the available contraction options, allowing you to quickly select the desired contraction.